larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
 - Larus logo and name on silkscreen.
-- Add text to mark default direction of flight on the pcb.
+- Add text (plane symbol) to mark default direction of flight on the pcb.
+- Should there be a GND Guard Ring around the PCB or certain areas?

 ## Done
 - DONE: Separate Shield GND connected with ferrits on the RJ45/USB shields.